Stormz4/group20-EzShop/Deliverables/DesignDocument.md

 N3 ..
 SaleTransaction
 note "AccountBook contains a map of balance operation" as N4 N4 ..
-AccountBook note "Shop contains data structures for User, Products" as N5 N5 ..
+AccountBook note "Shop contains data structures for User, Products, Customers/Loyalty cards and a copy of AccountBook" as N5 N5 ..
 Shop note "SaleTransaction contains a list of Products" as N6 N6 ..
 SaleTransaction